-You are also expected to uphold high standards of conduct and show leadership at all times when acting as a Councillor.
+You are also expected to uphold high standards of conduct and show leadership at all times when acting as a councillor.

 Your Monitoring Officer has statutory responsibility for the implementation of the Code of Conduct, and you are encouraged to seek advice from your Monitoring Officer on any matters that may relate to the Code of Conduct.
-Town and parish Councillors are encouraged to seek advice from their Clerk, who may refer matters to the Monitoring Officer.
+Town and parish councillors are encouraged to seek advice from their Clerk, who may refer matters to the Monitoring

-Standards of Councillor conduct
+Standards of councillor conduct

-This section sets out your obligations which, in addition to compliance with the Nolan Principles, are the minimum standards of conduct required of you as a Councillor.
+This section sets out your obligations, which are the minimum standards of conduct required of you as a councillor.
 Should your conduct fall short of these standards, a complaint may be made against you, which may result in action being taken.